yeoman/yeoman/cli/docs/docs.md

 }
 ```

-In this configuration, it'll handle the replacement for any html files
+In this configuration, it'll handle the replacement for any HTML files
 located under the publish directory.

 Right now the replacement is based on the filename parsed from content